carinemores/ecoliCPS/README.md

 **Dependencies**: Python (version 2.7 or 3.5 and later) and a standard C++ compiler.
 Performance varies based on Python version and C++ compiler.

 ### Pilon v1.23
-Pilon can be installed using conda as follows:
+Pilon can also be installed using conda:
 ```
 conda install -c bioconda pilon
 ```